umich-brcf-bioinf/workshop-reproducible-computing/source/Module08-advanced-snakemake.md

 * TODO
 * Be a good neighbor

+Exercise 1:
+consider the profile config: alcott_snakemake/config/profile/config.yaml Look up the meaning of TODO in the snakemake doc:

+Choose another config entry that you don't understand and review the correspoinding doc

+Exercise 2A:
+cd to the project publication_snakemake_2
+Fill in the missing parts of this Snakefile so it matches the supplied DAG figure.
+OK to confirm it runs on the login-node.

+Exercise 2B:
+Make a profile config and run this on the Great Lakes cluster worker nodes.
+(You can copy the config from alcott_snakemake/config/profile/config.yaml.)

+Exercise 3C:
+Rearrange the Snakefile so that rules live in their own files in a new `rules` directory and are imported to the Snakefile.

+Exercise 4D:
+In rule TODO, replace the module loads with a container directive to specify a singularity instance for the analysis rules.
+TODO directive text

 | [Back to Introduction](Module00_Introduction.html) | [Top of this lesson](#top) | [Next lesson](Module FIXME .html) |